⭐️ Can I exercise whilst pregnant?

 Contrary to popular belief, you CAN still do core training whilst pregnant.
 There are however, certain exercises that you will need to adapt and some to avoid completely, as putting too much pressure on your core can cause Diastasis Recti (Ab Separation – check out my separate blog post on this) https://mamaandmefitness.co.uk/postnatal/diastasis-recti-ab-separation/

 If you notice any doming in your stomach when doing any kind of core exercise, then its too much for you right now and that’s your sign to stop.
+This is where your stomach appears to bulge into a cone shape.

 Check out my Instagram feed for a pregnancy specific core workout. https://www.instagram.com/p/CAHkLZopp6d/?utm_source=ig_web_copy_link